I’ll cut to the chase: here at Fire & Ice, we’re huge fans of the new Aprilaire E100 whole-home dehumidifier.

 - Is my air conditioner running constantly at times in the summer but doesn’t seem to provide adequate cooling?

 A dehumidifier isn’t always going to be the answer to those questions.
 Sometimes it might mean you need improved ductwork or a new cooling system.

-However, a dehumidifier will be part of an ideal solution to many of those issues.
-Not all of them will affect you, but if any of them do, you’re probably missing out on a lot of peace and comfort.
+Nevertheless, a dehumidifier will be part of an ideal solution to many of those issues.
+Not all of them will affect you, but if any of them do, you’re probably missing out on added peace of mind and comfort.

 Enter your zip code below to get started.
 We’re looking forward to speaking with you!